Duke Energy Solar Energy Installation Rebate

 Duke Energy has set a schedule for solar installation rebates to be submitted and terms as to what systems qualify for the rebate.
 The next Duke Energy rebate submission date is scheduled for January 2nd, 2020.

 To be eligible for the rebate, Duke Energy has required that each applicant have an interconnection agreement ID.
 In layman's terms, Duke Energy must have received an interconnection application and replied with an identification number used for their internal filing system.
 This ID is required to submit your solar energy installation for the rebate.

 Including interconnection applications

 Contingency Contract Details

 SolFarm offers contingency contracts upon your installation receiving the Duke Energy rebate.
 Due to the rebate timeline, we encourage anyone interested in applying for the rebate to contact us immediately as the Duke Energy application processing time varies.
 With the next scheduled rebate submission date quickly approaching and the coming holidays modifying normal business hours, our goal is to get our customers submitted as soon as possible to ensure your interconnection application is processed and ready.

 SolFarm contingency contracts require a nonrefundable $500 deposit.
 When moving forward with your solar energy installation, whether you have received the Duke Energy rebate or not, the deposit is put towards your installation cost.

 Shortly after the rebate submission date, Duke Energy will process rebate requests.
-At that point SolFarm will begin moving forward with installations; approximately March of 2019.
+At that point SolFarm will begin moving forward with installations; approximately the month of February.

 Have questions about the Duke Energy rebate process or our contingency contract?
 Give us a call or shoot us an email: